folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The end result, in jail by Jezebel or drugged up full of lies" > Drugged up

-* The term "drugged up" is used to describe a person who is noticeably being under the influence of drugs, whether prescription drugs or recreational drugs.
+* The term "drugged up" is used to describe a person who is noticeably under the influence of drugs, whether prescription drugs or recreational drugs.

-* In many cases, someone who is "drugged up" may not be fully aware of their surroundings and thus is in a vulernable state in which someone could take advantage of them.
+* In many cases, someone who is "drugged up" may not be fully aware of their surroundings and thus is in a vulnerable state in which someone could take advantage of them.

-* The idea of being drugged up connects back to the earlier reference to the drug MDMA in the line "Let’s kill the followers that follow up on poppin’ mollies".
+* The idea of being drugged up connects back to the earlier reference to the drug MDMA in the line "Let’s kill the followers that follow up on poppin’ mollies."

-* In the current line, Kendrick seems to imply that artists who are have succumbed to their desires from pleasure and the exploitation of the entertainment industry will be drugged up with "lies".
+* In the current line, Kendrick seems to imply that artists who have succumbed to their desires for pleasure and the exploitation of the entertainment industry will be drugged up with "lies."

 * The idea of artists being under the influence of lies also connects back to earlier lines where Kendrick ordered the execution of those who told lies or failed to provide truth to their young audience.

   * *If you parade in gluttony **without givin' truth to the youth**
   The graveyard is company, just tell us what casket to choose